Chenrf1121/chenrf1121.github.io/_pages/about.md

 ---
 permalink: /
-title: "Bio"
+title: "Personal Introduction"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hi, I'm a PhD student at HKUST, starting from Fall 2024.
 My research area is reinforcement learning, with a focus on uncertainty and safety.
-My supervisor is [Professor Xie](https://sihongxie.github.io/).
+My supervisor is [Prof. Xie](https://sihongxie.github.io/).
 I'm interested in developing algorithms and methods that can enable agents to learn and act optimally in complex and dynamic environments, while ensuring their reliability and robustness.

+During my master’s program, I worked under the guidance of [Prof. Yan](https://scholar.google.com/citations?user=acPALtAAAAAJ&hl=zh-CN&oi=sra).
+My research primarily focused on computer vision tasks

 <!--